-Component

-Leaders actively monitor the integrity of the DP/CP implementation to: 1) ensure that IB programme standards are met; and 2) ensure that the programme meets the needs of underrepresented students in supporting their growth and achievement.
+Component 2020 IB standards and practices Leaders actively monitor the integrity of the DP/CP implementation to: 1) ensure that IB programme standards are met; and 2) ensure that the programme meets the needs of underrepresented students in supporting their growth and achievement.
+The school implements and reviews systems and processes to improve the operation and sustainability of its IB programme(s).
+(Leadership 4) The school ensures that teachers use current IB resources and regularly review their implementation of the programme.
+(Teacher support 1) Teachers remove barriers to learning to enable every student to develop, pursue and achieve challenging personal learning goals.
+(Approaches to teaching 5)

-IB standards and practices

-The school's educational beliefs and values reflect IB philosophy (Standard A).

-The school's leadership and administrative structures ensure the implementation of the IB programme(s) (Standard B1).